 Antwerp has so much to offer that it would take a lifetime to discover everything.
 But you only have a weekend or a midweek.
 That is why we selected the best the city has to offer: the Cathedral of Our Lady, the Rubens House, the MAS museum... and what’s more, your Antwerp City Card entitles you to free admission to all these attractions.

 You can also use public transportation free of charge as long as your Antwerp City Card is valid.
-Besides this, you can also cheaply rent a bike, receive a discount in the chip shop and use your free ticket for the hopNstop shuttle (do take it at least once!).
+Besides this, you can also cheaply rent a bike and you get free admission to De Koninck Antwerp City Brewery.

 The Antwerp City Card tells you what to see in the city but it doesn’t tell you when to visit these attractions.
 That’s up to you to decide.
 Depending on how much time you will be spending in Antwerp, you can choose a card that is valid for 24, 48 or 72 hours.
 Your card is activated when you use it for the first time.